mflatt/not-a-box/README.txt

             https://github.com/mflatt/racket

- * convert.rkt - A stop-gap linklet-to-library-body compiler, which is
+ convert.rkt - A stop-gap linklet-to-library-body compiler, which is
          used to convert a ".rktl" file to a ".sls" file.

- *.ss - Chez scripts to check that a library basically works.
+ *-demo.ss - Chez scripts to check that a library basically works.
 For
          example "regexp-demo.ss" runs the regexp matcher on a few examples.

+ schemify.rkt and match.rkt - Source to "schemify.scm", which is part
+         of the implementation of linklets.

- *.rkt - Racket scripts like "convert.rkt" or comparisions like
+ other *.rkt - Racket scripts like "convert.rkt" or comparisions like
          "regexp-demo.rkt".
 For example, you can run "regexp-demo.rkt" and compare the reported timing to "regexp-dem.ss".

 Status and thoughts on various Racket subsystems:

- * "struct.sls" is half an implementation of Racket structures, with structure-type properties, applicable structs, `gen:equal+hash`, and so on in terms of Chez records.
+ * "core-struct.ss" is half an implementation of Racket structures, with structure-type properties, applicable structs, `gen:equal+hash`, and so on in terms of Chez records.
 Applicable structs work by adding an indirection to each function call (in a little compiler